-New head-to-head test data from a citizen scientist finds that a simple, taped-together DIY air purifier effectiveness is higher than a market-leading Swiss air purifier.
-This data adds to an accumulation of data suggesting that the effective air purifiers need not be expensive.
+New head-to-head test data from a citizen scientist finds that a simple, taped-together DIY air purifier effectiveness is higher than a market-leading Swiss air purifier, IQ Air.
+This data adds to an accumulation of data suggesting that effective air purifiers need not be expensive.

 The underlying science of purifiers is simple: purifiers are just fans and filters.
 This fact is so basic that it’s easy to test at home.
 Recently, an air system nerd in the US designed a souped-up version for $70 using a box fan: